cybercongress/cyb-snap/README.md

 ## cyb snap

-**Yes, you can use Metamask to communicate and create transaction in cosmos-sdk based chains.**
+**Yes, you can use Metamask to communicate and create transactions in cosmos-sdk based chains.**

 ### About